microsoft/usersim/README.md

   builds it, but all that is important is defining it before including wdf.h.
 4. Add a reference from your DLL project to the usersim project.

+### Leak Detection

+To detect memory leaks on exit, define the environment variable USERSIM_MEMORY_LEAK_DETECTION=true

+### Fault Injection

+To use fault injection, define the environment variable USERSIM_FAULT_INJECTION_SIMULATION=4 where the value (4 in this example) is the number of stack frames to use to determine whether a call stack is unique.
+Fault injection will cause one call into the UserSim library to fail, for every unique call stack.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a